monarch-initiative/pheval.exomiser/README.md

 # Exomiser Runner for PhEval

 This is the Exomiser plugin for PhEval.
 With this plugin, you can leverage the variant prioritisation tool, Exomiser, to run the PhEval pipeline seamlessly.
-Detailed documentation on how to set up and run the PhEval MakeFile pipeline with the Exomiser runner can be found [here](https://monarch-initiative.github.io/pheval/exomiser_pipeline/).
-Set-up for running with the full PhEval MakeFile pipeline differs to when setting up for a single run, instructions on how to set up the appropriate directory layout (input directory and test data directory) is detailed here.
+Detailed documentation on how to set up and run the PhEval Makefile pipeline with the Exomiser runner can be found [here](https://monarch-initiative.github.io/pheval/exomiser_pipeline/).
+Set-up for running with the full PhEval Makefile pipeline differs to when setting up for a single run, instructions on how to set up the appropriate directory layout (input directory and test data directory) is detailed here.

 ## Installation